utahnu/obs_dev/hist221/08 Building the Liberal World Order, Start of the Cold War.md

 *Following WWII, the UK with US and UN support ==establishes the state of Israel== in the Middle East as a homeland for displaced Jews*
 Arab powers are furious, losing their holy land

-- 1952 - Military coup establishes an independent Egyptian Republic under President Gamal Abdul Nasser
+- 1952 - Military coup establishes an independent ==Egyptian Republic under President Gamal Abdul Nasser==
-	- The Egyptian government demands the UK relinquishes control of the Suez Canal
+	- The Egyptian government ==demands the UK relinquishes control of the Suez Canal==
 - UK does not want to lose control, and have trade routes controlled by someone not pro-West, anti-Israel
 - Nasser turns to Soviet Union's Kruschev
 - 1956 - US refuses to fund the Aswan Dam project after Nasser recognizes the People's Republic of China